impredicative/gec/README.md

 * **`status  [<repo>]`**: Print the repo name, mount state, short git status, and mount information if mounted.

 #### Remote oriented
-A [GitHub token](https://github.com/settings/tokens/new) and a [GitLab token](https://gitlab.com/-/profile/personal_access_tokens) are required.
+A [GitHub token](https://github.com/settings/tokens/new) and a [GitLab token](https://gitlab.com/-/profile/personal_access_tokens) are required for these commands.
-For your security, these tokens are not saved by `gec`.
+For your security, the tokens are not saved by `gec`.
 * **`create <repo>`**: Create the repo in GitHub and GitLab.
 It must not already exist.
 The GitHub and GitLab tokens must have access to their `repo` and `api` scopes respectively.
 * **`del [<repo>]`**: Delete an existing repo in GitHub and GitLab.